A Health and Human Rights Dialogue on the Refugee and Migration Crisis

 Nathan Bertelsen, M.D., is a physician in internal medicine and public health, with a joint academic appointment at Koç University School of Medicine (KUSOM) in Istanbul, Turkey, and New York University School of Medicine in New York City, and is currently teaching for the College of Global Public Health at NYU Florence.
 Dr. Bertelsen completed residency training in internal medicine and primary care at Cornell University/New York Presbyterian Hospital, his M.D. from University of Minnesota Medical School, a B.A. in government/international relations from Georgetown University, and a graduate certificate in global mental health from Harvard University.
 His teaching focuses on migrant health, communication skills, and health and culture.
 His research is focused on resilience factors of Syrian refugee families in Istanbul.
 At KUSOM, he runs a longitudinal bedside teaching and simulation program for all medical students and faculty, and also co-coordinates the mandatory Public Health internship which works with refugee health NGOs in Istanbul.
 He serves as Adviser for Training and Research for the Doctors Without Borders (MSF) Eastern Mediterranean mission.
 At NYU, he continues to direct the Global Health Selective, a UME clinical clerkship built around case discussions, cross-cultural communication skills and simulations, and the Global Health Elective for Internal Medicine residents at NYU, with main sites in Turkey, Costa Rica, Ecuador and Ghana.
 At the NYU Florence campus in Italy, he teaches MPH courses on Thesis II, Capstone II, and Migrant Health in the Mediterranean.
 Before moving to Istanbul, he served for four years as Director of Primary Care for the Bellevue/NYU Program for Survivors of Torture (PSOT), delivering medical, psychiatric, social and legal services for migrants and asylum seekers in New York City from over fifty countries.
 Finally, he represents NYU on the Board of Directors for the Central American Healthcare Initiative (CAHI) at INCAE Business School in Costa Rica.

-Senior Associate Dean of Research and Program Development; Interim Chair for the Department of Epidemiology; Professor of Public Health, Neurology and Dentistry, of the College of Global Public Health
+Former Senior Associate Dean of Research and Program Development; Interim Chair for the Department of Epidemiology; Former Professor of Public Health, Neurology and Dentistry, of the School of Global Public Health

 Director and Co-Founder, Adonis Musati Project